alopez/alopez.github.com/email.md

   not respond to your email.

 Are you interested in other university business?
-: My work at the university is limited to advising my current PhD students.
-If your interest relates to that, or to another university matter on which I am obliged or already commited, email <alopez@inf.ed.ac.uk>.
+: My responsibilities at the university are limited to advising my current PhD students.
 I am unlikely to respond to emails about other university business.
-  I also do not check my university email frequently, so please be patient, and _do not_ send university-related emails to other addresses.

 Are you interested in something not covered by the answers above?
 : It is unlikely